yasirbhutta/yasirbhutta.github.io/matlab/docs/functions.md

 - Write a function `avgPositive(data)` that takes a list of numbers as input and returns the average of all positive numbers in the list.

 ## Review Questions

+- What is a function in MATLAB?
+- How do you define a function in MATLAB?
+Provide an example.
+- How do you define a function in MATLAB?
+What are the essential components of a function definition?
+- How do functions return output values?
+- What is the difference between a function and a script in MATLAB?
+- Describe the process of calling a function, including argument passing and return value handling.
+- What happens if you try to call a function with the wrong number of arguments?
+- How can you create plots within a function and display them to the user?
+- How can you pass plotting options as arguments to functions to customize visualizations?
+- Demonstrate how to pass multiple input arguments and return multiple output values.

 ## References and Bibliography